 |---|---|---|

-| Instant Checkmate | Aggregates address history and relative associations — useful for confirming whether a Madison campus-area address is current or stale, and for identifying a current out-of-state location for former UW students | Current-address confirmation before pulling WCCA records for anyone with UW or state government ties |
+| Instant Checkmate | Aggregates address history and relative associations — the fastest way to confirm whether a Madison campus-area address is current or stale, and to identify a current out-of-state location for former UW affiliates | Current-address confirmation for anyone with UW or state government ties before running WCCA |

 | TruthFinder | Address timeline data across Wisconsin and surrounding states — useful for tracing former UW students who have relocated to Milwaukee, Chicago, or out of state | Tracing address history from Madison to a current out-of-state location for former UW affiliates |

-These services are not consumer reporting agencies.
-Do not use them for employment, tenant screening, insurance, or any FCRA-regulated purpose.
+Important: These services are not FCRA-compliant consumer reporting agencies.
+Do not use them for employment screening, tenant decisions, insurance underwriting, or any other purpose regulated by the Fair Credit Reporting Act.

 Why do Madison campus-area searches often return outdated results?